oracle-livelabs/apex/proof-of-concept/7-Vector-search-configurtions/vector-search-configurations.md

 ## Task 3: Update view to Retrieve the Vector Embeddings for Project Data

-In this task, you will update the view that you created in the previous lab to convert the project related data into vector embeddings.
-Starting with APEX 24.2, a new PL/SQL API, APEX_AI.GET_VECTOR_EMBEDDINGS is available to simplify this process.
-You will use this APEX_AI.GET_VECTOR_EMBEDDINGS API to update the view.
+In this task, you will update the view created in the previous lab to transform project-related data into vector embeddings.
+Starting with APEX 24.2, the new PL/SQL API **APEX_AI.GET_VECTOR_EMBEDDINGS** simplifies this process.
+You will use the **APEX_AI.GET_VECTOR_EMBEDDINGS** API to update the view.

 1. From your Vector Provider page, click the Down Arrow next to **SQL Workshop** and select **SQL Commands**.